 NOTE — If the cation exchange capacity is very low, use a solution containing about 5.85 g of sodium chloride and 0.42 g of sodium bicarbonate per litre.
 It is important that the excess of sodium bicarbonate should be large enough so that the pH does not fall below 7.0.

+8.3 Blank

-8.3 Blank — Pipette 25 ml of sodium chloride-sodium bicarbonate solution into an Erlenmeyer flask and titrate as in 8.2.
+Pipette 25 ml of sodium chloride-sodium bicarbonate solution into an Erlenmeyer flask and titrate as in 8.2.

-8.4 Determine the moisture content of the sample using the specimens taken for the purpose (see 5.1) as given in IS 199 and calculate the oven dry mass of the specimen taken for the test (see 8.1).
+8.4 Determine the moisture content of the sample using the specimens taken for the purpose (see 5) as given in IS 199 and calculate the oven dry mass of the specimen taken for the test (see 8.1).